Building a Transport Package: The Right Way

 CreatePropertiesTable, CreateSettingsTable

 CreatePropertiesTable finds all properties used in the code of a snippet or plugin and their included classes and creates a table to paste into your docs.
 CreateSettings does the same thing with settings.
-Because they work on a variety of files, you'll need to edit the beginning of the code to tell it which files you want processed.

 Delete Objects and Files